FrancisBanville/ms_maxent_networks/manuscript.md

 # Acknowledgments

 We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
-This work was supported by the Institute for Data Valorisation (IVADO) and the NSERC BIOS$^2$ CREATE program.
+This work was supported by the Institute for Data Valorisation (IVADO) and the Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Training Experience (CREATE) program, through the Computational Biodiversity Science and Services (BIOS$^2$) program.

 # References